pivotal/docs-tap/scc/ootb-template-reference.hbs.md

     </td>
     <td><code>maven_repository_url<code></td>
     <td>
-      Specifies the maven repository from which to fetch
+      Specifies the Maven repository from which to fetch
     </td>
     <td>
       <pre>